Penn Mile Stakes

-The Penn Mile Stakes is a Grade II American Thoroughbred horse race for horses aged three years old, held over a distance of one mile on the turf annually in late May or early June at Penn National Race Course, Grantville, Pennsylvania.
+The Penn Mile Stakes is a Grade III American Thoroughbred horse race for horses aged three years old, held over a distance of one mile on the turf annually in late May or early June at Penn National Race Course at 7:30pm EST, Grantville, Pennsylvania.
 The event currently carries a purse of $400,000.

 History

 With the influx of additional funds from the Penn National Race Course turning itself to a Racino the club ventured in adding higher stakes races.
 The race was inaugurated in 2013 with a stakes purse of $500,000.

 In 2015 the event was classified as Grade III and in 2017 was upgraded to Grade II.